yogeshdevnani/yogeshdevnani/README.md

 ## Hi, I'm Yogesh 👋

-Software Engineer passionate about building scalable distributed systems that solve real-world problems.
-Currently optimizing mission-critical services at Canada Revenue Agency, where I've improved performance for 2M+ users.
+Software Engineer with 2+ years of experience and a Master’s in Applied Computer Science from Dalhousie University.

+- **Large-scale systems:** 2+ years at the Canada Revenue Agency, where I built and optimized distributed systems serving 2M+ Canadians.
+- **Production problem-solver:** Solved issues like improving edge-case latency from 25s to 5s, resolving OutOfMemory errors, and tuning JVM/SQL bottlenecks for reliability under heavy load.
+- **Scalable design:** Experienced in designing and supporting services that stay resilient under real-world pressure and large user bases.
+- **Team contributor:** Mentored engineers, led incident reviews, and improved processes that made teams faster and more effective.

-### What Drives Me
+### More About Me

-📚 **Constant Learning:** In this rapidly evolving tech landscape, I believe in staying current and adaptable
-🚀 **Performance at Scale:** Reduced system latency by 80% and achieved 99.9% uptime in production
-🤝 **Collaboration:** Mentoring engineers and working cross-functionally to deliver impactful solutions
+📚 **Constant Learning:** Strong fundamentals help me pick up new technologies quickly, leveraging modern tools to accelerate learning.
+🚀 **Performance at Scale:** I love optimizing systems.
+From reducing latency in high-traffic services to handling large datasets, I enjoy making things faster and more reliable.
+🤝 **Collaboration:** A team player who helps the team grow — whether it’s through mentoring, design discussions, or post-incident reviews.

 ### Tech Stack & Tools